A macaque monkey sitting in a tree, eating fruit

 A wild long-tailed macaque sitting high up in the treetops

-Deforestation and the destruction of natural habitats is rampant across Southeast Asia, due to logging, mining, aquaculture (farming of fish/shellfish), agriculture, large-scale plantations and hydropower development.
+Deforestation and the destruction of natural macaque habitats is rampant across Southeast Asia, due to logging, mining, aquaculture (farming of fish/shellfish), agriculture, large-scale plantations and hydropower development.
 All these activities are forcing long-tailed macaques into man-made environments and closer contact with people.

 Long-tailed macaques are the most highly traded species of primate and in high demand for biomedical and toxicology research which intensified during the Covid-19 pandemic.
 The demand primarily comes from US, Japan, EU and China.
-The international trade in long-tailed macaques is a multi-billion dollar industry.
+The international trade in long-tailed macaques is a multi-billion-dollar industry.

 From 2008–2019, at least 450,000 live long-tailed macaques (captive and wild-caught), and over 700,000 specimens (a broad term that includes tissue or blood samples, hair or even body parts) were part of this trade (CITES Trade Database 2021).

 The fact so many long-tailed macaques live in close proximity to people leads to the widespread persecution of the animals, often out of anger or fear.
-This can result in unofficial population control measures such as killing, culling and sterilization.
+This can result in unofficial population control measures such as killing, culling and sterilisation.
 In some cases, the public or wildlife authorities consider long-tailed macaques as pests, and large numbers can be killed as a result.

 Hunting for subsistence occurs in some parts, such as in Myanmar and Cambodia.